Waysoning/Waysoning/README.md

 🔭 I'm currently studying at [Northeastern University(SV)][neuwebsite] with a master’s degree in Computer Science.

-🛎 Actively seeking for SDE Internship / New Grad position in 2023
+🛎 Actively seeking for SDE Internship and New Grad opportunities in 2023

 ### About Me